 Entrepreneurship is such an exciting field of study and practice.
 So interesting that there is still no consensus as to its actual definition.
 It means a lot of things to different people.
 However, what has been consistent and similar are the experiences and lessons of those involved in one way or another with entrepreneurial activities, either in starting up or in running an already established business.
 Some of those lessons taught us about the revealing nature of entrepreneurship and how it helps us discover stuff about ourselves we never knew was there, like public speaking, risk taking, empowering people, making critical decisions fast and many more.
 Other lessons and shared experiences from success stories also gives us a ton of reasons to want to start our own businesses such as financial freedom, being your own boss, working from anywhere, leaving a legacy etc. What we sometimes fail to see or learn though are the bitter parts of the success stories we read and hear about everyday, which are equally important to achieve entrepreneurial success.
-Having tried my hands at running businesses and launching a startup, below are some of my realities that I wished I knew at the initial stages before taking a plunge for you to prepare better on handling each as it applies to your entrepreneurial journey.
+Having tried my hands at running businesses and launching a startup, below are some basic pointers you should be aware of before starting your business:

 You will think you know but you don’t until you act